NjohPrince/C-and-Cpp-Projects/README.md

 Simple selection sort algorithm: begins by checking the greatest element within an array and move it to its intended position and keeps doing this with the rest of the array till the array is sorted

+Simple linear sort algorithm takes each element from the first position to the last comparing and swapping if they are less than the previous till sorting is complete

 NOTE: the textcolor function may vary from editor to editor